longtongster/statistic-guide/README.md

 #### ToDo
 - stats.zscore for outliers check
+- idea is to create a separate page that contains derivations for most test statistics (e.g. how do we get the that the mean of a sample with unknown variance is t distributed)
+- derive the results of difference in means (see inferential statistics) with the pooled and non pooled versions independent samples of two groups (add this (see above))
 - conditions that hold for certain tests
 - autocorrelation
 - maybe add at a later stage how many observations we should have for each test or group